fgcz/bfabricPy/README.md

 The [bfabricShiny](https://github.com/cpanse/bfabricShiny) R package is an extension and provides code snippets and sample implementation for a seamless R shiny bfabric integration.
 For more advanced users the *bfabricPy* package also provides a powerful query interface on the command-line though using the provided scripts.

+You can find the up-to-date documentation at [https://fgcz.github.io/bfabricPy](https://fgcz.github.io/bfabricPy).

 ## CheatSheet

 ### Read